Ungaretti/ungaretti.github.io/index.md

 <img src="http://ungaretti.github.io/assets/5.jpg">

 10 - Open the "Run/Run.." window and write down the name of the RED executable file you donwloaded folowed by a space and "$(FULL_CURRENT_PATH)", with the quotes.
-Click on save, give it your favorite shortcut keys and a name like "Red_Run" (remember that  later you may want to add a "Red_Compile" etc.), and clik "OK"
+Click on save, give it your favorite shortcut keys and a name like "Red_Run" (remember that  later you may want to add a "Red_Compile" etc.), and click "OK"

 <img src="http://ungaretti.github.io/assets/6.jpg">